sobotka/filmic-blender/README.md

 # How?

-1. Download this repository.
+1. [Download the latest version of Filmic Blender](https://github.com/sobotka/filmic-blender/archive/master.zip).
 Replace your current OpenColorIO configuration in Blender with this version.
  1. The Blender OpenColorIO configuration directory is located in:

         BLENDER/bin/VERSIONNUMBER/datafiles/colormanagement